tcarland/spark-hs-chart/README.md

 Config parameters can be added to a custom version of *values.yaml* and passed to helm via `-f myvalues.yaml` or via the `--set` directive.

-A service account for spark should be created either ahead of time or set *serviceAccount.create* as *true* in the `values.yaml` file.
+A service account for spark is needed and should be created ahead of time or set *serviceAccount.create* as *true* in the `values.yaml` file (default is true).
 ```
   kubectl create namespace spark
   kubectl create serviceaccount spark --namespace spark